 According to Taylor Worden, celebrity esthetician and founder of Taylor Worden Skin, other benefits include: reduced puffiness in eye area, natural glow, better penetration of skin products, and better blood circulation.

-The best part, you only need about 5-10 minutes a day to see results.
+The best part, you only need about 5 to 10 minutes a day to see results.
 But keep in mind, sculpting results don’t last forever and consistency will be paramount to real benefits.
 “The key to getting the most out of facial massage is consistency.
-Just like you won’t get a 6-pack from doing three sit ups, it’s the same with your face,” Theron tells TZR.
+Just like you won’t get a six-pack from doing three sit ups, it’s the same with your face,” Theron tells TZR.

 Step 1: Double Cleanse The Skin

-Celebrity esthetician Joshua Ross of SkinLab recommends always starting with clean skin by doing a double cleanse.
-“On dry skin apply a makeup removing oil based cleanser like SeSpring Cleanse It Out Foaming Oil Cleanser and then move on to a foaming or gel based cleanser like SeSpring Cleanse It Out Gel Cleanser.”
+Celebrity esthetician Joshua Ross of SkinLab recommends always starting with clean skin by doing a double cleanse, starting with a makeup removing oil-based cleanser such as DHC Cleansing Oil, followed by a foaming or gel-based cleanser such as SeSpring Cleanse It Out Gel Cleanser.
 Double cleansing will remove dirt, oil, and other unwanted debris to provide your facial massage with a clean canvas to start.

 Step 2: Apply Moisturizer Or Face Oil